ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ## Restoring a snapshot
 {: #restoring-snapshot}

 The restore operation restores all of the volumes that are part of a VM snapshot back to the source disks.
-While it restores the VM, the {{site.data.keyword.powerSys_notm}} creates a backup snapshot, which can be used if the restore operation fails.
+While it restores the VM, {{site.data.keyword.powerSys_notm}} creates a backup snapshot, which can be used if the restore operation fails.
 If the restore operation succeeds, the backup snapshots are deleted.
 If the restore operation fails, you can pass in the `restore_fail_action` query parameter with a value of `retry` to retry the restore operation.
 To roll back a previous disk state, you can pass in the `restore_fail_action` query parameter with a value of `rollback`.
 When the restore operation fails, the VM enters an **Error** state.

 ### Best practices
 {: #best-practice-vol}